When a company is experiencing cash flow difficulties, directors will often loan money to the company to enable it

 When a person is made bankrupt by way of a Sequestration Order, Section 54(1) of the Bankruptcy Act 1966

-If you are having difficulties managing your personal debts, bankruptcy may be the best option for you to move on.
+If you are having difficulties managing your personal debts, bankruptcy may be the best option for you to make a fresh start

-Bankruptcy is a legal process that is in force for a period of three years and one day and may be commenced voluntarily via a process called a ‘debtor’s petition’.
+Bankruptcy is a formal process that is in force for a period of three years and one day, and may be commenced voluntarily via a process called a ‘debtor’s petition’.

 During the term of bankruptcy, the following considerations and restrictions apply:

-Despite the negative stigma associated with bankruptcy, the process is a way for an individual to move forward free of the stress and pressures associated with unmanageable debt.
+Despite the negative stigma associated with bankruptcy, the process is a way for an individual to move forward confidently, away from a past of unmanageable debt.

-To speak with us further regrading whether Bankruptcy may be appropriate in your situation, please contact us on 08 9215 7900 for a cost and obligation free consultation.
+To speak with us further regarding whether Bankruptcy may be appropriate in your situation, please contact us on 08 9215 7900 for a cost and obligation free consultation.